-Kate graduated with distinction from the University of Victoria with a Bachelor of Science in Combined Biology and Psychology.
+Kate then graduated with distinction from the University of Victoria with a Bachelor of Science in Combined Biology and Psychology.
 During her schooling, Kate volunteered at MOVE Adapted Fitness and Rehabilitation Society of B.C. – a non-profit organization dedicated to making physical activity and exercise accessible to adults and children who may need additional support and adaptive equipment.
 Kate volunteered at MOVE for nearly 4 years and was quickly drawn to pursue a career in physiotherapy.
 Kate then returned to Vancouver to complete the Master of Physical Therapy program at the University of British Columbia.

-As a UBC physiotherapy student, she completed one of her first clinical placements at Kids Physio in North Vancouver and fell immediately in love with the idea of a career in pediatrics.
-She went on to pursue a second placement with the BC Centre for Ability – an early intervention community service supporting families and children up to age 5.
+As a UBC physiotherapy student, she completed one of her first clinical placements at Kids Physio in North Vancouver and fell immediately in love with the thought of a career in pediatrics.
+She went on to pursue a second pediatric placement with the BC Centre for Ability – an early intervention community service supporting families and children up to age 5.

 - Master of Science – Physiotherapy